Probing holography in $p$-adic CFT: Summary of -adic basics

-Since the bulk is a Bruhat-Tits tree and the boundary are $p$-adic numbers, evaluating correlators are more convenient than in the ordinary case.
+Since the bulk is a Bruhat-Tits tree and the boundary consists of $p$-adic numbers, evaluating correlators is more convenient than in the ordinary case.
 For instance, the general two- and three-point functions for local operators $\mathcal{O}_1, \mathcal{O}_2, \mathcal{O}_3, \dots$with different conformal dimensions $\Delta_1, \Delta_2, \Delta_3, \dots$respectively are of similar form to real CFTs' \cite{Gubser1}:

 up to contact terms.
-Here $z_{ij} \equiv z_i - z_j$, $\Delta_{12} \equiv \Delta_1 + \Delta_2 - \Delta_3$, and the $z_i$-dependence is completely fixed by the invariance under fractional linear transformations.
+Here, the dependence $z_{ij} \equiv z_i - z_j$, $\Delta_{12} \equiv \Delta_1 + \Delta_2 - \Delta_3$, and the dependence $z_i$ is completely fixed by the invariance under fractional linear transformations.
 Ultrametricity constrains three- and four-point functions to be exact in cross-ratios in the $p$-adic norm, unlike the usual ones \cite{melzer, Gubser1}.
-The OPE coefficients form an associative algebra and primary operators can have arbitrary dimensions, but the unit operator must have dimension 0.
+The OPE coefficients form an associative algebra and primary operators can have \textit{arbitrary} dimensions, but the identity operator must have dimension 0.

-Another property worth mentioning about $p$-adic CFTs is that they are automatically {\it unitary} unlike their Archimedean counterparts.
-However, as opposed to finite-dimensional representations of the local $sl(2,\mathbb{C})$ in usual 2D CFTs, the $p$-adic global conformal group $PGL\left(2,\mathbb{Q}_p\right)$ lacks a Lie algebra, leading to the absence of a central charge or a good notion of state-operator correspondence.\footnote{Examples of ordinary 2D CFTs with $c=0$ include special classes of logarithmic CFTs, see \cite{Gurarie,Ludwig}.} Despite lacking both local conformal algebra and descendants, we will discuss in Section \ref{sec:5} on allowed group representations of a $p$-adic CFT.
+Another property worth mentioning about $p$-adic CFTs is that they are automatically \textit{unitary} unlike their Archimedean counterparts.
+However, as opposed to representations of $sl(2,\mathbb{C})$ in the usual 2d CFTs, the $p$-adic global conformal group $PGL\left(2,\mathbb{Q}_p\right)$ lacks a Lie algebra, leading to the absence of a central charge or a good notion of state-operator correspondence.\footnote{Examples of ordinary 2d CFTs with $c=0$ include special classes of logarithmic CFTs, see, e.g., \cite{Gurarie,Ludwig}.} Despite lacking both local conformal algebra and descendants, we discuss in Section \ref{sec:5} on allowed group representations of a $p$-adic CFT.